donnaxnguyen/mock-planner/README.md

 ### What It Includes
 * Title
-* Month, Day, and Year date
+* The date by month, day, and year
-* Hour, Minute, and Seconds clock
+* A digital clock by hours, minutes, and seconds
-* 1-hour intervals starting from 7:00AM - 7:00 PM
+* 1-hour intervals starting from 7:00 AM - 7:00 PM
-* A box for each hour, so the user can type their events in
+* Box for each hour, so the user can type their events in
 * Save button for each hour, so the user can save their events
-* A "Clear" button, so the user can reset ther planner
+* "Clear" button, so the user can reset ther planner

 ### Built With
 * HTML - View "index.html"